kovale8/graddb/README.md

 ## Initialize the Database

+The MYSQL script for creating the database, tables, etc is `db/init.sql`.
+You can run this with: `mysql < db/init.sql`.

+This will add a database called "nile" to your MYSQL server.

 Store your mysql login data in the file `.my.cnf` in your home directory.
 (This might be different for Windows.)
 Format the file as:
 ```